-- While still laying on your back, relax your arms out to a T and bring both knees to one side of the floor.
-You can go slow.
-If this is hurting, you can actually just lay your knees gently, gingerly down, and relax your shoulder blade back onto the ground.
-Be very mindful and slow and just breathe, relax your face, relax your throat, relax your eyes and inhale.
+- While still lying on your back, relax your arms out to a T and bring both knees to one side of the floor.
+You can do this slowly.
+If this is hurting, you can actually just lay your knees gently down, and relax your shoulder blade back onto the ground.
+Be very mindful and slow, focus on breathing, relax your face, relax your throat, relax your eyes, and inhale.
 Do this for five breaths.
-Then pick up your knees back to neutral, inhale, and gently put them back down to the other side.
-Relax arms back out to a T, shoulder blades touching the ground, and stay there.
+Then return your knees to a neutral position, inhale, and gently put them back down to the other side.
+Relax your arms back out to a T, shoulder blades touching the ground, and stay there.
 Take deep, slow, breaths.
 Finally, pick up your knees back to the center, hug your knees to your chest, and put your feet back down.

 Do these three basic fundamentals before any other exercises.
 If this is feeling good, awesome!
 We're going to move on.